stepheneb/cfa-own-electron/readme.md

 ### Publish a new release.

-1. Test and push all code changes.
+1. Test and push all code changes
+   - Run `npm run package` on both macOS and Windows and make sure packaged applications run correctly.
+   - Test static site deployed to gh-pages: https://stepheneb.github.io/cfa-own-electron
 2. Run `npm version prerelease` which will perform the following tasks:

-   1. increment the prerelease version number in package.json and package-log.json and generate a git commit.
+   - increment the prerelease version number in package.json and package-log.json and generate a git commit.
-   2. Create a git tag with the version number.
+   - Create a git tag with the version number.

 3. Push the latest commit with the changes in package.json et al: `git push origin main`
 4. Push the new tag: `git push --follow-tags`